Written by Dr.M.D.Mazumdar, MD

-A secondary postpartum haemorrhage is defined as abnormal or excessive bleeding from the birth canal between 24 hours and 12 weeks postnatally.
+A secondary postpartum haemorrhage is defined as abnormal or excessive bleeding from the birth canal between 24 hours and 12 weeks of the postnatal period.

-Primary postpartum haemorrhage (PPH) is more common and more dangerous.
+Primary postpartum haemorrhage (PPH) is more common and more dangerous ( Read more abou Primary PPH here .
 Secondary postpartum hemorrhage occurrs in less than 1% of all births.

 While Primary PPH is an acute condition requiring immediate management, the bleeding in secondary PPH is usually not so severe.
 The patient may complain of spotting on and off for days after her delivery with an occasional gush of fresh blood.